pawan779/INFO-6134-Capstone-Project/README.md

 * Nabin Pun : 1164717

 ## App Name
 MedWise

 ## App Description
-MedWise is your comprehensive medication management solution, designed to simplify your healthcare journey.
+MedWise, an iOS application designed for medication management solution.
 With user-friendly profile management tools, you can effortlessly create, update, and customize your preferences, ensuring a personalized experience.
 Seamlessly add and organize your medications, track doses, set reminders, and maintain a detailed history of your medication intake.
 Stay on top of your health with appointment alerts and find nearby pharmacies effortlessly.
 MedWise also prioritizes accessibility, featuring voice-over text for visually impaired people, while providing user assistance through random tips and push notifications.
 Take control of your health with MedWise, the all-in-one medicine tracker.

 ## List of App Features